thoughtspot/thoughtspot.github.io/_complex-search/about-cumulative-formulas.md

      ![]({{ site.baseurl }}/images/cumulative_sum_formula.png "Cumulative Sum Formula")

-4. Name the formula by clicking on its title and typing the new name.
+4. Name the formula by clicking its title and typing a new name.
 5. Click **Save**.

    The formula will appear in the search bar and in the table as its own column.